 Concealed Carry Weapons License Basics

-The California CCWL allows holders of the license to carry pistols, revolvers and other firearms capable of being concealed upon the person.
-Applicants must be at least 21 years old and have completed a firearms training course, including firing of a gun in a “live-fire” shooting exercise at a shooting range.
-CCWLs are issued to residents, individuals who work in the state and active duty military members permanently stationed in California.
-A CCWL is valid for just two years.
+The California CCW allows holders of the license to carry pistols, revolvers and other firearms capable of being concealed upon the person.
+Applicants must be at least 18 years old, though it can be 21 in other counties, and have completed a firearms training course, including firing of a gun in a “live-fire” shooting exercise at a shooting range.
+CCWs are issued to residents, individuals who work in the state and active duty military members permanently stationed in California.
+A CCW is valid for just two years.
 Any resident of this state who has not previously reported ownership of a firearm or anyone moving into California with a firearm is considered a “personal firearm importer” and must provide a report to the DOJ regarding the firearm or sell or transfer the firearm through a licensed dealer or to a sheriff or police department.

 Federally Prohibited Persons